Yug-More/Stock-Market-CS171/README.md

 Next-day returns are much more predictable than next-week returns.
 LSTM performs the best, but uncertainty increases rapidly over longer horizons.

 ### 4. Extra Notebook — Price Prediction of NASDAQ-100
 * A simpler next-day **price prediction** extension was built for better interpretability.
 * **Features:** Previous day's closing price, MA3, MA7, MA14.
 * **Models Used:** Linear Regression, Gradient Boosting Regressor.
 * **Result:** Produced a clean actual vs predicted price curve, enhancing project completeness and accessibility for non-technical readers.

+### Challenges and how I overcame them
+* At first I chose Kaggle dataset to build my model.
+However due to limited and shallow data my model was inefficient and that's when I swtiched to `yfinance` and was able to develop better ML models since I had access to 24+ years of data of NASDAQ-100.
+* It was difficult to find the perfect set of features and indicators but with research and use of the right resources I was able to navigate this complexity and shortlist the best indicators and target features for my project.
+* Extremely noisy financial returns.
+So when I trained the first ML model which was Linear Regression, the predictions were almost flat and did not match any of the real market movements.
+Thus to solve this issue I introduced additional indicators like the Moving Averages (MA5, MA20), RSI and volatility which helped give the models more structure.
+Also to derive a better conclusion I ensured to test the data with a variety of models and not just a single model.
+Thus I implemented and developed Linear Regression, Random Forest, LSTM and Deep LSTM for my project to make predictions to next-day and next-week returns.
+* Organizing the projects into three separate notebooks was another challenge because my teammate working on S&P500 dataset had a slightly different research angle which made it difficult to make one collective notebook contrasting which index S&P500 or NASDAQ-100 is better for predicting the future returns.
+Thus to resolve this issue I simply decided to include my full analysis in my **Notebook 2** itself wherein I articulated the notebook using the format **Research Question** -> **Coding+Plots** -> **Strong Analysis**

 ---